 Howard Hughes’ actresses

-Although not seen in The Aviator movie, among the other actresses associated with Howard Hughes – whether as romantic partners or as the focus of his attentions – were Billie Dove, Ginger Rogers, Gene Tierney, Hedy Lamarr, Janet Leigh, Gina Lollobrigida, and sisters Olivia de Havilland and Joan Fontaine.
+Although not seen in The Aviator, among the other actresses associated with Howard Hughes – whether as romantic partners or as the focus of his attentions – were Billie Dove, Ginger Rogers, Gene Tierney, Hedy Lamarr, Janet Leigh, Gina Lollobrigida, and sisters Olivia de Havilland and Joan Fontaine.

 Hughes married Fox star Jean Peters (Pickup on South Street, Three Coins in the Fountain) in 1957.
 They would divorce in 1971.